 There are many ways in which parents can take part in their child’s nursery experience such as:

-- Informing us about their child’s likes and dislikes through our ‘all about me’ sheets
+- Informing us about their child’s likes and dislikes during our home visits.

 - Celebrating and sharing progress, efforts and achievements from outside of nursery

 - Joining us on special occasions in school, on visits and outings